 Work, Study and Other Permits

-There are various types of permits, depending on why you want to come to the country:
+There are various types of visas, depending on why you want to come to the country:

-You are not permitted to study on a work permit, and vice versa.
+You are not permitted to study on a work visa, and vice versa.

-You cannot enter the country until you have the valid permit attached to your passport, unless you already have a permit and you want to change it to another one.
+You can't enter the country until you have the valid visa attached to your passport, unless you already have a visa and you want to change it to another one.

 Permit applications are governed by the Immigration Act, 2002.

 The Act and Regulations are comprehensive in so far as the requirements to obtain a residence permit are concerned.

 The Department approves applications for work visas based on whether or not a South African is available to fill the position applied for.
 If there is, it's unlikely that the work permit application will be successful.